saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

-pattern in our residuals relating to the significance of large amounts of negative values this particular pattern doesn’t “fan” (which would be a reason for concern) indicating that our constant variance assumption is satified.
+pattern in our residuals relating to the significance of large amounts of negative values this particular pattern doesn’t “fan” (which would be a reason for concern) indicating that our constant variance assumption is satisfied.
 The reason for this may be that our response has a significant number of observations with ratings between 4.1 and 4.2 which would indicate higher variability in prediction for these value (as illustrated in the residuals plot).